mprib/caliscope/docs/index.md

 # Welcome

-Pyxy3D (*pixie-3D*) is intended to serve as the core software component of a low-cost DIY motion capture studio.
+Caliscope (*pixie-3D*) is intended to serve as the core software component of a low-cost DIY motion capture studio.
 It is **py**thon package that integrates:

 - multicamera calibration
 - 2D (**x,y**) landmark tracking